mac-/configurine/README.md

 * The authenticated client has to be the owner of the config entry being updated.
 * Be careful when updating the owner of a config entry.
 Once changed, the entry can no longer be updated by the previous owner.
+* When updating the owner, the new owner must be an existing client in the system.

 ### DELETE /config/{id}